naijagamerx/share-website/README.md

 ### PHP Support

-SiteShare can now process PHP files by proxying requests to your local MAMP/XAMPP server:
+SiteShare can process PHP files by proxying requests to your local MAMP/XAMPP/WAMP server.

-1. Make sure MAMP or XAMPP is running
-2. Run SiteShare with the `--php` flag: `python share_website.py --php`
-3. SiteShare will automatically detect your PHP server and proxy requests to it
+**How it works:**

+1.  **Detection:** When started, SiteShare checks common ports (80, 8888, 8080, 8000) for a running PHP-capable server (like Apache or Nginx often used by MAMP/XAMPP).
+2.  **Mode Selection:**
+    *   **`--php` flag:** If you run `python share_website.py --php` and a PHP server is found, PHP proxy mode is automatically enabled.
+    *   **`--static` flag:** If you run `python share_website.py --static`, static file serving mode is forced, regardless of whether a PHP server is found.
+    *   **No flags:** If a PHP server is detected and you didn't use `--php` or `--static`, SiteShare will ask you interactively: `Enable PHP proxy mode for this site? (y/n):`.
+Choose `y` to enable PHP proxying or `n` to use static file serving for this session.
+    *   **No PHP Server:** If no PHP server is detected on the common ports, SiteShare will default to static file serving mode.
+3.  **Proxying:** In PHP mode, requests for `.php` files (and potentially other requests depending on the setup) are forwarded to your local PHP server for processing.
+The results are then sent back to the requesting device.

+**Benefits:**

 This allows you to view and interact with PHP-based websites on other devices, including:
 - WordPress sites
 - PHP applications
 - Dynamic websites with database connections

-> **Note:** PHP mode requires that you have MAMP, XAMPP, or another PHP server running locally.
+> **Note:** PHP proxy mode requires that you have MAMP, XAMPP, WAMP, or a similar PHP development server running locally on one of the detected ports.
+Static mode does not require a separate PHP server.

 ## Troubleshooting